 The cycle continues as old tasks are completed and new ones brought into the process.

-- Provide a clear, concise written summary of what the RFP and/or contract is expected to deliver
+- Provide a clear, concise written summary of what the purchase is expected to deliver.